Many of the business owners I work with as a business coach are sponges – and I encourage you all to mop up less.

 How to stop being a sponge

-One successful entrepreneur I worked with had a
+One successful business owner I worked with, had a

 My advice here would be to ask people nicely, say

-thank you, and remember that even if you have a very flat structure, and want to empower everyone around you, you are the boss and people will expect you to tell them what to do.
+thank you (possibly with the addition of some employee benefits) and remember that even if you have a very flat structure, and want to empower everyone around you, you are the boss and people will expect you to tell them what to do.
 That’s part of being a leader as well.